Occator (crater): Age and formation

 Between 2015 and 2017 five different attempts were made to discern the age of Occator.
 The age dating models of the lobate flows and crater ejecta range from 200 million years to 78 million years and 100 million years to 6.09 million.
 The age ranges have different chronology models, image data at verifying resolution, and different methods to evaluate the data.
 The current data estimates an age of impact at ~20 to 24.5 million years; however, the estimates are of the sample areas with some uncertainty and variability due to arbitrary cratering and the use of different models to date the impact.
 Thermal evolution of a large melt chamber below Occator Crater constrained the age of the impact is closer to 18 million years, this is evident in the difference between impact geology and formation of the Cerealia Facula (bright spot).

 According to a simulation of the Occator impactor, the body was made of igneous rock and was approximately 5 km in diameter, with an estimated velocity range of 4.8 km/sec to 7.5 km/sec and a target surface lithology of icy-rock material.
 The simulation variables produced an 80 km impact crater with a central peak and a crater depth of 15 – 30 km.

 Physical features

 Bright spots

-Discovered in March 6, 2015 during the early stages of mapping of Ceres’s surface, the Dawn mission located a bright region on the Occator crater floor.
+Discovered in March 6, 2015 during the early stages of mapping of Ceres's surface, the Dawn mission located a bright region on the Occator crater floor.
 The material in this region was determined to have a dominant composition of sodium (Na) carbonates, aluminium (Al) phyllosilicates, and ammonium chloride (NH4Cl).
-Occator crater’s central 1 km deep depression displays a pronounced luminous feature names Cerealia Facula.
+Occator crater’s central 1 km deep depression displays a pronounced luminous feature named Cerealia Facula.

 Central depression

 Like most 70-150 km wide Ceresian impact craters, Occator has a central depression rather than a central peak, with its original central peak having collapsed into 9–10 km wide depression, ~1 km deeper than the crater floor.
 Data indicates that magnesium sulfide (MgS) deposits were in place after the central peak's uplift and collapse.
-The central depression also contains a= 2 km wide dome, which is encompassed by several dense fractures along its flanks.
+The central depression also contains a 2 km wide dome, which is encompassed by several dense fractures along its flanks.